umd-fire-coml/MultiSeg/README.md

 # Multiple Video Instance Object Segmentation and Tracking

 ## Overview
+The goal of this model is to segment multiple object instances from both video and still images and track (identify) objects over consecutive frames.
+There are 3 major modules:
+* Image Segmentation Module
+  * Mask R-CNN
+* Identification Module
+  * Triplet Network
+  * FAISS Database
+* Mask Refine Module
+  * PWC-Net
+  * U-Net

 ## Instructions for Use
+This project was developed on Python 3.6, Tensorflow 1.11, Keras 2.1, and Numpy 1.13.
+To ensure full compatibility, use these versions (but it may work with other versions).

 ### 1. Install dependencies
 We recommend that you use a virtual python environment for this repository.
 The instructions here will guide you through the process if you have Anaconda